docker/compose/docs/index.md

     web_1   |  * Running on http://0.0.0.0:5000/
     web_1   |  * Restarting with stat

-The web app should now be listening on port 5000 on your Docker daemon host (if you're using Boot2docker, `boot2docker ip` will tell you its address).
-In a browser, open `http://ip-from-boot2docker:5000` and you should get a message in your browser saying:
+The web app should now be listening on port 5000 on your Docker daemon host.
+If http://0.0.0.0:5000 doesn't resolve, you can also try localhost:5000.

+If you're using [Boot2docker](https://github.com/boot2docker/boot2docker), then `boot2docker ip` will tell you its address and you can open `http://ip-from-boot2docker:5000` in a browser.

+You should get a message in your browser saying:

 `Hello World!
 I have been seen 1 times.`